rasnes/bert-cleaning-data/nlp-cleaning-mapping.md

 Contents:

-- Idea: based on your purchase history, can improve ranking of recipes?
+- Idea: based on your purchase history, can we improve ranking of recipes?
   - Have more than 400 recipes.
 - Not a "traditional" supervised learning problem
   - We don't have any labels
+  - Features: family or not, vegetarian or not
 - Showcase the draft app?
   - Product considerations

+--

 ---

 # Discussion

 - Data cleaning: ML-based vs human

 ---